MHRS-Roni/MERN3/_module01/note/allAboutGIT.md

                             ---HOW TO CONFIGURE GIT---
 # level of configuration
-git have 3 level of configuration
+--git have 3 level of configuration
         system level
         global level
         local level